spencertipping/bipolar/README.md

 # Open source bipolar disorder
+Some updates as of September 2024:

+1. This repo is no longer factually true, e.g. my medications have since changed.
+Allergies and immune activity played a big role in my problems, both of which have since been addressed by moving to California.
+2. The perspective behind this repo was true when I wrote it, but I've changed since and wouldn't write it this way today.
+I'm thinking about writing another one, more retrospective in nature and from a more grounded point of view.
+3. I'm keeping the repo preserved as it was written because it accurately captures the frame of mind I was in when I began realizing what sanity was (against the backdrop of insanity).
+4. **GPT4o is great at this stuff.** Medical exploration, physiology, everything.
+I use it all the time now.
+5. D-ribose has been great for recovery post-illness.

+Maybe more updates later, but I think they'll be in the form of a new repo focused on the "life rebuild" problem that comes after 20 years of impaired decision-making.
+This repo is probably EOL, frozen in its current off-kilter state.
+Seems like a fitting end for the project.

+## Original intro section
 A pretty candid account of my experience with bipolar disorder: figuring out that it was a thing, managing it quasi-medically, reinterpreting past events with new context, and finding ways to socialize what mental illness is about and how to work with it.
 I sometimes generalize from my own experience in this writeup, and you should understand that to be speculation on my part.
 This story ends well.

 I was on the fence about writing it up this way.
 You can see this especially in older revisions, but I'm still conflicted about parts of my own bipolar disorder despite knowing about it since 2019 and successfully medicating since late 2020.
 I'm also not used to putting my personal life on the internet as much as this repo does.
 There's a big difference between "[here's a cool project made from recycled garbage](https://github.com/spencertipping/www/blob/master/desk.md)" and "[here's the garbage I gave my wife and my coworkers for years and still regret](early-signs.md)".
 Those mistakes are worth owning but that doesn't make them easy to revisit; I sucked then, so why do I expect not to suck now or in the future?
 (And is medication the only reason?
 If so, what does that say about having integrity?)